 Try Enchiladas Suizas soon – you may just discover a new “comfort food” to add to your recipe files!

 Remember to Savor the Flavor!

-*If you’d like to receive new Silver Foodie posts automatically, just enter your e-mail address in the space under “Silver Foodie Updates” on the right sidebar.
-Then click on “Sign up.”
+*If you’d like to receive new Silver Foodie posts automatically, please enter your e-mail address in the space under “Silver Foodie Updates” on the right sidebar; then click “Sign up.”
 Thank you!

-For a list of Link Parties in which I participate weekly, just click on “Link Parties” on the header menu bar and/or scroll down the right sidebar.
+For a list of LInk Parties in which I participate weekly, click on “Link Parties” on the menu header bar or scroll down the right sidebar.